score-p/scorep_plugin_uncore/README.md

 > *Note:*
 >
 > This is a plugin for couting performance events asynchronously on every cpu package per system.
-> The plugin was initially created to cout uncore performance events but it it can be used for every
+> The plugin was initially created to count uncore performance events but it can be used for every
 > event exported by papi\_native\_avail.

 ##Compilation and Installation